Become a Governor

 What is asked of you as a Governor?

-Governors are elected by trust members for a term of only three years to the Medway, Swale or Rest of England and Wales constituency, of which they need to reside.
-They can stand for re-election three times (giving a total length of service of nine years) and are asked to commit eight to ten hours a month to their role.
+Governors are elected by trust members for a term of three years to the Medway, Swale or Rest of England and Wales constituency, of which they need to reside.
+They can stand for re-election once (giving a total length of service of six years) and are asked to commit eight to ten hours a month to their role.

 Council of Governors Working Groups